bennapp/game/notes-and-plans.md

 more costly in resources, can be better protected (walls)

-projectiles
+## building buildings that create npcs
+- macro control / no micro control

-players buildings can spawn npcs to go and collect resources for them
+- players buildings can spawn npcs to go and collect resources for them

-players buildings can spawn npcs to attack other players and npcs
+- players buildings can spawn npcs to attack other players and npcs
+- defence has the advantage in terms of protecting your base

+## logging out and persisting players buildings and etc

+- packing everything up into 'you box'
+    - unpack, and pack timeouts
+    - logging out puts everything into an undestroyable box, with you gamertag on it
+    - handle lossed connection during packing out phase

 ## Adapter tech overview
 - Web sockets